Truck - Car Accidents

 Truck drivers can be held liable for wrongful death or personal injury that is caused by their negligence -- which is failure to utilize reasonable care in the operation of their trucks.
 Truck company employers can be vicariously liable and responsible for the negligence caused by their employee drivers.
 Employers may be directly liable if they hired an incompetent or untrained driver, or if they employed the driver, knowing (or having reason to know) that he was no longer properly qualified when he was driving the truck.CHOOSE THE BEST ATTORNEY THAT YOU CAN

-If you or someone you know has been injured as the result of a Massachusetts truck-car accident or has suffered a personal injury as the result of a truck driver's negligence, you are going to need to retain a talented and experienced Massachusetts truck-car accident lawyer (Support: link to this page) - one who has a proven track record of success in winning these kinds of cases in Massachusetts.
+If you or someone you know has been injured as the result of a Massachusetts truck-car accident or has suffered a personal injury as the result of a truck driver's negligence, you are going to need to retain a talented and experienced Massachusetts truck-car accident lawyer - one who has a proven track record of success in winning these kinds of cases in Massachusetts.
 To hire a lawyer who handles these complex cases only "now and again" would be a foolish decision.
 In the legal profession, as in any profession, "experience and expertise" mean everything.

 Don't make a mistake now that could cost you a lot later.
 We know how to try and how to win these cases, and our talent is among the best in Massachusetts.
 Call us 24 hours a day, seven days a week at Ph.: (781) 320-0062 or Ph.: (617) 285-3600, or email us here online for a free initial consultation, and we'd be glad to let you know what your legal options are, and what we can do for you.